Michigan State University

 A booklet is made by printing, folding, and stapling sheets of paper together.
 Booklets can be printed on 11x8.5 sheets and folded down to 5.5x8.5, or they can be printed on 17x11 sheets and folded down to 8.5x11.
 In either case, booklets can be trimmed to smaller dimensions.
 Please note that booklets, printed double-sided and folded in half, would have four document pages printed on each sheet of paper.

 There are a variety of publishing options available at Michigan State University.
 The Michigan State University Press provides scholarly publishing of books and journals.
 The MSU Libraries Short Edition platform is a short-form publishing option for works of less than 8000 characters.
 The MSU Libraries also hosts an Open Textbook Publishing platform using PressBooks for Open Educational Resources.
 For digital publications with at least one MSU contributor, the MSU Libraries hosts a Manifold platform at Pub Hub.
-Print publishing (self-publishing) is available through the MSU Libraries Publishing Services.
+Additionally, MSU Commons is an open access repository for sharing scholarly work (MSU netID is required).
+Print-on-demand (self-publishing) is available through the MSU Libraries Publishing Services

-Publishing Services staff offer free book design workshops each semester.
-Information about the workshops and the current schedule is posted on the Book Design Workshops page.
-If you can't make it to a scheduled workshop, groups of five or more may request a workshop, or you can schedule a one-on-one consultation with the Publishing Services coordinator.
-There are additional resource pages available for using Microsoft Word or Adobe InDesign.
+Publishing Services staff offer free book design workshops.
+Information about the workshops is posted on the Book Design Workshops page.
+Groups of five or more may request a workshop, or you can schedule a one-on-one consultation with the Publishing Services coordinator.
+Instructional videos and additional resources are available for using Microsoft Word or Adobe InDesign.